 Gerry Magee, senior energy emissions manager with greenhouse-gas consultancy Energy Corporate, predicts the carbon tax will hit small businesses in a number of ways.
 He believes that electricity bills will go up by approximately three cents per kWh.
-Magee is also forecasting a 130%–800% increase in the cost of carbon-rich refrigerants used in air conditioners, refrigerators and freezers; petrol price rises for heavy vehicles of around 6c per litre, as well as increases in council rates due to the disposal of packaging, food and other decomposable waste.
+Magee is also forecasting a 130%–800% increase in the cost of carbon-rich refrigerants used in air conditioners, refrigerators, and freezers; petrol price rises for heavy vehicles of around 6c per liter, as well as increases in council rates due to the disposal of packaging, food, and other decomposable waste.

 “A lot of small businesses will find themselves caught up in the reporting aspects,” Magee warns.
 “Some companies have to track the emissions on their worksites, and will have to collect that data from their contractors.”

 While the carbon tax may represent an increase in input prices for many small businesses, others will find the increased environmental emphasis it fosters to be a vindication or an impetus to improve their own operations.

 Liddy, for one, has recently introduced changes such as forcing employees to turn off all computers at night, changing fluorescent lights to more environmentally sound versions, consolidating all of the operational servers into just one device, and other small initiatives.

 “We’re doing all the little things that we can think of that is good for the environment,” he says, “but in the end, we have to accept the price changes and make the best of it that we can.”